-The detachable boom mic connects to the right earcup, and can be used not only for video game voice chat, but casual and work calls as well.
-The clarity of other voices is clean and well articulated, and my own voice came in with a similar amount of simplicity with a little added fuzz.
+The detachable boom mic connects to the right earcup, and can be used not only for video game voice chat but casual and work calls as well.
+The clarity of other voices is clean and well-articulated, and my own voice came in with a similar amount of simplicity with a little added fuzz.
 Nothing too detrimental, as I was still able to hear myself adequately.

 With a 3.5.mm headphone jack, the Fusion easily provides a stable level of volume for most devices.
-Connecting to my PS4 controller gave me a high gain with just enough headroom to adjust level appropriately.
+Connecting to my PS4 controller gave me a high gain with just enough headroom to adjust the level appropriately.

 A lot of gaming headphones like having that thick low-end punch to their sound signature.
 It helps add heft to certain effects in games like gunshots and explosions.
-The Fusion definitely accelerates here, with a full bass and deep rumble.
+The Fusion definitely accelerates here, with full bass and deep rumble.
 It’s sort of a requirement for a pair of gaming headphones to have this type of bass texture, but the Fusion is still immensely satisfying in this area.

 While the fundamental mids bands are mostly scooped out for a v-shaped sound signature, the low and high mids showcase a fair amount of color and accentuation.
-While the low-mids are on the warmer side of the spectrum, the upper-mids bring things forward and give the midrange some much needed extension and resonance.
+While the low-mids are on the warmer side of the spectrum, the upper-mids bring things forward and give the midrange some much-needed extension and resonance.

-In some cases brightness can be a bit of an issue, but I never felt like they were becoming harmful or unbearable in any way.
+In some cases, brightness can be a bit of an issue, but I never felt like they were becoming harmful or unbearable in any way.
 Sibilance can be heard and are actually surprisingly accurate to the timbre.
 It’s spacious and adds a considerable amount of height, but I wouldn’t consider it airy.